-Update: Thanks to Jennifer for pointing out that Joe Biagini made mention of the Vinoy several times in this interview from last September.
-What Joe was subtlety getting at was this – the Blue Jays totally room at Vinoy.
+Update: Thanks to Jennifer for pointing out that Joe Biagini mentioned the Vinoy several times in this interview from last September.
+What Joe was subtlety getting at was this – the Blue Jays still stay at the Vinoy.

-Baseball players lose enough sleep traveling on the road for 81 games every year and that in itself causes many sleepless nights.
+Baseball players lose enough sleep travelling on the road for 81 games every year, which causes many sleepless nights.
 Add the supernatural to the equation and it makes Tampa Bay an even scarier place to play for the Blue Jays.